 See more in our [Crypto A-Z](https://recap.io/blog/our-a-z-crypto-glossary).

-The anonymity and accessibility of crypto makes transactions easily go unnoticed so it has landed that reputation.
-Although traceable on a ledger, cryptoassets can be sent anonymously so there’s no denying that crypto has been used for unlawful transactions and does have association with the dark web - however it would be wrong to tarnish all users with that same brush!
+The anonymity and accessibility of crypto makes transactions easily go unnoticed so crypto has landed itself a bad reputation.
+Although all transactions are traceable on a ledger, crypto assets can be sent anonymously so there’s no denying that crypto has been used for unlawful transactions and does have association with the dark web - however it would be wrong to tarnish all users with that same brush!
 Most crypto investors are normal people with an interest in technology, looking for financial freedom away from centralised banks and institutions or have been introduced to it by friends or family.

 How is Crypto Taxed?

-Find out more in our Crypto Tax Guide for UK Individuals, written by UK Accountants.
+Find out more in our Crypto Tax Guide for UK Individual, written by UK Accountants.

 Calculating crypto tax is a complicated and time demanding process and getting it right is a major concern for individuals.
 Recap offers an easy way for crypto users to account for their crypto portfolio.

 As most individuals will have been trading on multiple platforms, one of the hardest tasks can be record keeping.
 In Recap, they are able to track all of their crypto in one place.
 Once all of the historical transactions are accounted for the app calculates the gain/loss and generates an accurate crypto tax report summarising their capital gain and detailing all disposals.
 This can be shared with you to complete their tax return.

 Recap removes the laborious data processing task giving you more time to focus on planning and optimising your clients crypto tax affairs.